vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

 What’s the main pain point that’s being solved today?
 When you build your test suite you’re dealing with a lot of associated records and with information that’s changing frequently.
 You further want to be able to build data sets for your integration tests that are not brittle, easy to manage and explicit.
 Your data factories should be dynamic and able to refer to other factories—something that is reasonably far beyond YAML fixtures from the old days.
 Another convenience you want to have is the ability to overwrite attributes for objects on the fly.

-Factory Girl allows you to do all of that effortlessly—given the fact that a lot of Metaprogramming witchraft is going on behind the scenes—and you are provided with a great domain-specific language.
+Factory Girl allows you to do all of that effortlessly—given the fact that it is written in Ruby and a lot of Metaprogramming witchraft is going on behind the scenes—and you are provided with a great domain-specific language.
 Building up your fixture data with this gem can be described as easy, effective and overall more convenient.
 That way you can deal more with concepts than with the actual columns in the database.
 But enough of talking the talk, let’s get our hands a bit dirty.

 + ### Fixtures